ecbypi/capistrano-env/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (there is another gem with the name `capistrano-env`):

-    gem 'capistrano-env'
+    gem 'capistrano-env', github: 'ecbypi/capistrano-env', tag: 'v0.2.0'

 And then execute: